 Investment Property Borrowing Power

-Every year, thousands of Australians step into the property market.
-A large part of this audience choose to invest in property to get certain benefits.
+Every year, thousands of Australians join the property market and a large proportion choose to invest in property for capital gains and tax benefits.

 What is my investment property borrowing power?

 As mentioned earlier, your investment property borrowing power or serviceability is an indicator that determines your capacity to afford an investment loan.

 Most lenders use a same basic formula when calculating your borrowing power.